goneyak/coffee-shop-workflow-optimization/README.md

 - queues grow nonlinearly
 - small service improvements produce large congestion reductions

-In this model, the **Till stage acts as the primary structural bottleneck**.
+In this model, the **Till stage appears as the primary bottleneck in baseline settings**, and bottlenecks can shift downstream after interventions.

 ---

 ## Utilization Curve (The Fundamental Law)

-One of the most important discoveries in operations research is that **queue length grows nonlinearly with utilization**.
-This is not linear: it's exponential.
+One of the most important discoveries in operations research is that **queue length grows nonlinearly with utilization** and tends to blow up as rho approaches 1.

 ### Results from sweep (ρ = 0.2 to 0.95)